Risqat1/Analyzing-Market-Demand/README.md

 ### LANDING PAGE
 This explains each columns in the dataset as follows:
-- Product Name: The title or name of the product listed in Jumia.
+- Product Name: The name of the product listed in Jumia.
 - Current Price: The Price at which the product is currently being sold.
 - Original Price: The original (pre-discount) price of the product.
 - Discount: The percentage reduction between the original and current price.
-- Brand: The Company or label associated with the product.
+- Brand: The Company associated with the product.
 - Ratings: The average customer satisfaction score(typically out of 5).
 - Reviews count: The number of customer reviews the product has received (Customer engagement).
 - Product Category: The category the product falls under (e.g. Electronics, beauty & health)